tranlg99/L4_project/src/readme.md

 `l4proj/` is source code used for training our models on University of Glasgow Linux servers.

-`colab_notebooks/` folder includes all python notebooks (training data generation, evaluation of models) and a `drive_folder` with all executables that should be copied into your Google Drive in order to successfully run the notebooks.
+`colab_notebooks/` folder includes all python notebooks (training data generation, evaluation of models) and executatbles.

 ## Run instructions

 ### Datasets
 #### Synthetic dataset download links